psychemedia/island-storynotes/carus-wilson/02-telling.md

 Erm... nope.

-But it did provake *a* response, And quite quickly too.
+But it did provoke *a* response, And quite quickly too.
 A response in the form of *another* tract, also published out of Ventnor, with the rather snappy, and social media and search engine optimised, title of *A LETTER TO THE MAYOR OF NEWPORT, in Reply to his Letter of Remonstrances regarding the Tract, entitled “Tempters and Tempted", by the Rev. W. CARUS WILSON.*.

 Now, you know how things go in threes in stories?
 Well, that's the third thing I haven't been able to find a copy of — yet — but there are some clues as to what was in it.
 Something libelous, for example.
-Because the tract hadn't really been available for any time at all before a street seller, the rather excellently named Nobby Ducks — which may or may not have been a nickname — was hauled up before the Magistrates for selling a liebelous work.
+Because the tract hadn't really been available for any time at all before a street seller, the rather excellently named Nobby Ducks — which may or may not have been a nickname — was hauled up before the Magistrates for selling a libelous work.
 But although the police appeared to have been tipped off that it was libelous, there was no one there to actually prosecute the case, and so Nobby Ducks was released.
 At which point, his defense council asked for the pamphlets back or he would prosecute the Magistrates for illegally taking them.
 The Magistrates told him he would have to sort it out with the Police.

 Despite no-one being in court that day to press the charges of libel, a case was called a few days later.
 By Mr. Pittis.
 Against the Reverend W. Carus Wilson.
 For it seems that the rather snappily titled, the social media and search engine optimised *LETTER TO THE MAYOR OF NEWPORT, in Reply to his Letter of Remonstrances regarding the Tract, entitled “Tempters and Tempted", by the Rev. W. CARUS WILSON* went even further than *Tempters and Tempted* had by calling out several people of the better classes, if not by name, but by implication.

 And as evidence of this, Mr. Pittis' defence council, who also happened to be the Town Clerk, read out in Court the sentence on page 13 that he believed identified Mr. Pittis, as *"the magistrate who presides at a dinner toasting a Bishop after the consecration of a church, and spouting about the church of our forefathers"*.

-Alough he didn't read the next bit.
+Although he didn't read the next bit.
 The bit where such a man is described as being ”known to be a frequenter of the brothel.".
 He didn't say that.
 But the report in one of the Hampshire newspapers did.
 Just so that if you *hadn't* seen the pamphlet, or didn't know what the actual libel was supposed to be, well, now you did.

 At this point, Carus Wilson's defence council got up to defend his clients case, the reverend gentleman himself being absent and having sent a sick note in his place.
 It was all purely a misunderstanding, and when he wrote the pamphlet he had no thought that could ever be interpreted as referring to Mr. Pittis, whom he had only heard honourable things about, but instead had been referring to a *type* of person.
-And as evidence of that, the defense council then read out a letter that Carus WIlson had sent to Mr. Pittis explaining that that sentence had been pulled from a letter that Carus Wilson had received from someone in Bristol, sympathising in general terms as a comment about the fight against immorality *in general*.
-And thar Carus Wilson had certainly not meant to imply anything about anyone in particular in Newport.
+And as evidence of that, the defense council then read out a letter that Carus Wilson had sent to Mr. Pittis explaining that that sentence had been pulled from a letter that Carus Wilson had received from someone in Bristol, sympathising in general terms as a comment about the fight against immorality *in general*.
+And that Carus Wilson had certainly not meant to imply anything about anyone in particular in Newport.
 And he was sorry.

-At this point, the Mayor interjected and said that was all very well but Carus Wilson had also continued to the malign the town and and its inhabitants in the tract.
+At this point, the Mayor interjected and said that was all very well but Carus Wilson had also continued to the malign the town and its inhabitants in the tract.
 The audience in the court duly applauded and cheered their Mayor, but Carus Wilson's lawyer said that was *not* what the current case was about and that the Mayor's interruption was completely out of order.

-The Bench conferred and said that as they were pretty sure that Mr. Pittis would be accepting the apology, the Mayor's challenges were not directly relevent to anything the Court had heard and he would not be allowed to make any further comments, not least becuase he was also the Chief Magistrate and should know better.
+The Bench conferred and said that as they were pretty sure that Mr. Pittis would be accepting the apology, the Mayor's challenges were not directly relevant to anything the Court had heard and he would not be allowed to make any further comments, not least because he was also the Chief Magistrate and should know better.

 At which point we might imagine that Mr Eldridge, Pittis' council, and Mr. Pittis had a brief exchange, as the apology was accepted on behalf of Mr. Pittis, who, being a fair and just man, had not wanted to push things any further than an honourable resolution, being the good Christian that he, which is to say, Mr. Pittis, certainly was.

 Carus Wilson's direct engagement with Island matters seems to tail off at this point, aside from reports of the occasional sermon, fundraising for the new Church and the local schools, but that's not to say he wasn't busy.

 Indeed, he seems to have been spending a lot of time on the mainland, in Portsmouth and Gosport, through eighteen fifty six and seven, supporting the soldiers there. although I'm not sure how he got there?
-Was there a "through boat" from Ventor?!
+Was there a "through boat" from Ventnor?!

-Carus Wilson's interests in the moral life of soldiers seems to have started whilst dtravelling in Southern European.
+Carus Wilson's interests in the moral life of soldiers seems to have started whilst travelling in Southern European.
 Previous encounters with Sardinian soldiers in Nice and French soldiers in Boulogne had resulted in a mission to provide them with Bibles and prayer books.
-On the Island, his initial concerns appear to have been for the morals of the tempted soldiers at Parkhust.
+On the Island, his initial concerns appear to have been for the morals of the tempted soldiers at Parkhurst.
 But in Portsmouth, he saw a greater opportunity: an opportunity to *start* something.

-Just as he had been motivated three decades before to found a school to support the less well off clergymen by providing an education for their daughters for an affordable fee, in Portsmouth he championed the idea of Soldiers' Institute, a club for soldiers, similir in astyle to Mechanics Insitutes, and importantly, *away from the barracks* where the soldiers could go an relax, play games, drink coffee, consult books an newspapers in the reading room or library.
+Just as he had been motivated three decades before to found a school to support the less well off clergymen by providing an education for their daughters for an affordable fee, in Portsmouth he championed the idea of Soldiers' Institute, a club for soldiers, similar in style to Mechanics Institutes, and importantly, *away from the barracks* where the soldiers could go and relax, play games, drink coffee, consult books and newspapers in the reading room or library.
 And maybe even attend a few classes or two.
 Not *just* bible classes, but perhaps those as well.

 And so it was — a building was found, money was raised by subscription, and the Soldiers' Institute was born.
 TO DO

 But still, Carus Wilson couldn't resist making a making a point though his pen.

-An so it was, a year after publishing "Tempters and Tempted" and upsetting the boroughmen of Newport, Carus Wilson wrote another New Year's tract — °Portsmouth in Flames° — and I *have* managed to track a copy of this one down, albeit as part of a collection of tracts published by the Ipswich Temperance Society.
+And so it was, a year after publishing "Tempters and Tempted" and upsetting the boroughmen of Newport, Carus Wilson wrote another New Year's tract — °Portsmouth in Flames° — and I *have* managed to track a copy of this one down, albeit as part of a collection of tracts published by the Ipswich Temperance Society.
 Which perhaps gives you a clue as to its theme.

 The flames it describes are the flames of TO DO

-claimed some success
+claimed some success - one brewer gave up

-But the response appears to have been mockery.
+But the more general response appears to have been mockery.

 Through 1857, Carus Wilson continued to visit Gosport, giving out bibles and prayer books; NAME,  his name occasionally appearing in the Hampshire press TO DO

 But in the North of England, his name was filling the local and regional press with controversy.

-When Currer Bell had died, and identified to one and all as Charlotte Bronte, of Haworth, TO DO
+When Currer Bell had died, and her identity revealed to one and all as Charlotte Bronte, of Haworth, TO DO

+The open chapters of janey Eyre describe a young girls' experience at Lowood (?)
+School, a dark, damp institution

+Taken to be actually autobiographical

+A debate raged in the correspondence columns of the northern press for several weeks between husband of Charlotte Bronte and Carus Wilsons's son.
+TO DO

 And there we have it.
 In ??
 1859, publisher died, then Ann, at their home in Ventnor then as so often happens etc the Revd.
 W. Carus Wilson, six weeks later in London.

 daughter carried on the letters, the school continued, and the Soldiers' Institute struggled on.

-In Newport, the ladies of the pave continued to ply their trade, the PUBS et etc.
+In Newport, the ladies of the pave continued to ply their trade, the PUBS etc.

 Final story.